HureraRanjha/capstone-2/README.md

 ## My Personal Challenges
 During this week we had Monday off and I had EID so I couldnt give the capstone the attention that I wanted to.
 But I still think I satisfied the criteria.
 I believe finding the right planning tool to make the UML diagram was a difficult challenge.
 My friend Ahmad suggested using excel and he was right it was so much easier.
-I also spent too much time thinking over the implementation in the diagram when a lot of methods I didnt use and the way i thought i was going to strucutre it changed over time.
+I also spent too much time thinking over the implementation of the diagram and later on there were a lot of methods I didnt use.
+As well as planning and implementation were two different beasts.
+The implementation's finer details dictated what parts of my program i could simplify.

 ## Next time...
 I want to be able to make a GUI for the selections so that the user doesnt have to manually type everything in when it could all be buttons.